Casablanca Records: 2012 relaunch

 In January 2012, Casablanca Records was relaunched as an electronic music imprint under Republic Records, as a reflection to the original label.
 Working with an international roster of both established and emerging artists, Casablanca has released music from Crystal Castles, C2C, Kavinsky, The Presets, Scissor Sisters, Chase & Status, Totally Enormous Extinct Dinosaurs, Ladyhawke, Elton John vs. Pnau and Kindness, Sub Focus, The Aston Shuffle, Martin Garrix, Avicii, Seven Lions, and Dawin.

-Current artists
+Artist list

-Artists currently signed with Casablanca Records are as follows:
+Artists signed with Casablanca Records are: